WebHistorian/webhistorian.github.io/edu_edition.md

 ## Education Edition

-To use the Education edition, [install from the Chrome Store](https://chrome.google.com/webstore/detail/web-historian-education-e/chpcblajbmmlbhecpnnadmjmlbhkloji).
+The education edition is currently available for the Google Chrome browser, and it can be [installed from the Chrome Store](https://chrome.google.com/webstore/detail/web-historian-education-e/chpcblajbmmlbhecpnnadmjmlbhkloji).
-The link takes you to the Chrome store installation page for the extension, and if you are using Google Chrome you will be able to install it.
 Coming soon for other browsers and in other languages.

 The education edition of the Web Historian extension is designed to help anyone who is interested in understanding their browsing history to explore it through interactive visualizations.